givensuman/reactutilities/README.md

 `reactutilities` is a package library of reusable components, hooks, and utilities for React applications.
 It's written tip-to-toe in TypeScript, and each package is thoroughly tested.

 This is a monorepo for the packages developed as part of the `@reactutilities` NPM organization.
-For details on any of the various APIs or library details, check out the package's README in its corresponding directory.
+For details on any of the various APIs or library details, check out any package's README in its corresponding directory, which you'll find in `/src`.

 ## Packages